N2BBrasil/vonage_video_call/README.md

 ## Important:
 When integrate this plugin in flutter app with version 1.0.0 or above, have to do the process to add VonageClientSDKVideo with swift package manager, because flutter can`t support this in plugin implementation.

+Open Runner.xcworkspace file in Xcode and add the VonageClientSDKVideo with swift package manager in Pods section and set target to vonage_video_call.